Virtual Private Network (VPN), the most affordable online privacy tool that’s been booming in the world of cybersecurity.

 After waiting for 2 days straight, I got an email from NordVPN saying their technical team is looking into the matter and I’ll hear back from them soon.

 At this point, I had enough of them.
 I went through the previous email conversation I had with NordVPN and noticed something strange.
-None of the emails were from the same support representative.
+None of the emails was from the same support representative.

 By this time it was clear that they were intentionally trying to push things further.